Krzemon/Krzemon/README.md

 # Hi There ^^
-## I’m constantly learning and exploring new technologies, currently focusing on:
+## I’m constantly learning and exploring new technologies
-- C++
-- Java
-- ML

 ## 💡 Passionate about solving problems with code